Time-assisted energy reconstruction in a highly-granular hadronic calorimeter: Results

 \section{Results}

 The results of using the global and the local software compensation approach are presented in \autoref{fig:results}.
 The figures consist of three panels with the beam energy on the $x$-axis.
 The first panel shows the relative resolution measured by the $\text{RMS}_{90}$, which is defined as the root mean squared of the smallest \SI{90}{\percent} interval of the reconstructed energy distributions\footnote{$\text{RMS}_{90}$ is adopted here to provide a robust measure of the width of the distribution while reducing the sensitivity to tails.
 For a perfectly gaussian distribution, $\text{RMS}_{90}$ is 21\% smaller than the $\sigma$ of the distribution.}.
 The second panel shows the improvement in the $\text{RMS}_{90}$ of the software compensation methods with respect to the standard reconstruction.
 The third panel indicates the linearity of the methods shown by $\Delta E$, which is the relative deviation of the median reconstructed energy compared to the true beam energy.
+Statistical uncertainties are at or below the size of the markers.
+This is also true for similar figures below.

 In \autoref{fig:results:globalSC} it can be seen that correcting the reconstructed energy globally by means of the fraction of late energy deposits, improvements of up to \SI{25}{\percent} over the standard reconstruction are achieved.
 This shows that the correlations observed in \autoref{sec:correlations} can be used to obtain a significant improvement in energy resolution.
-However, using the same approach with the $C_{global}$ observable leads to larger improvements of up to \SI{35}{\percent}.
+However, using the same approach with the $C_\text{global}$ observable leads to larger improvements of up to \SI{35}{\percent}.
 The combination of both observables leads only to minor further improvements in the energy range below \SI{30}{\GeV}.
 This is expected because of the observations made in \autoref{sec:correlations}.
+The observed benefits of the use of time information at lower energies are attributed to larger fluctuations in the shower observables at lower energies, as the number of hits that enter into the event-wise calculation of $C_\text{global}$ is lower.
+The additional timing information can be exploited for a more accurate estimate on the correction factor of the reconstructed energy.
+This effect diminishes with increasing energy.